area9innovation/flow9/tools/dsl/readme.md

 # DSL & Rewriting engine

-This is a system to try to define syntax & semantics for languages, including rewrite rules.
+This is a system to define syntax & semantics for languages, including rewrite rules.

 ## Syntax

-The grammar is specified using gringo, and called with `defineGrammar(name, grammar, addWs)`.
+The grammar is specified using gringo, and prepared with `defineGrammar(name, grammar, addWs)`.

 The semantics actions are defined using actions like "plus_2", "negate_1", where the suffix defines the arity of the semantic action.